PalmtopTiger/SubCleaner/README.md

 # SubCleaner

-This program strips fonts and graphics from SSA/ASS files.
+This program strips fonts, graphics and other useless information from SSA/ASS files.